spyhunter88/vi-dba/README.md

 - Database client/runtime requirements for the database engines you want to use

 For Oracle support, build with the optional `oracle` feature and make sure the required Oracle client libraries are available on the target machine.
+Oracle support is currently beta while driver behavior and packaging requirements are being stabilized across platforms.

 ## Development